lemonstand/lemonsync-js/README.md

 # LemonSync
-A Javascript tool to sync local file changes with a live [LemonStand](https://lemonstand.com/) store.
+A tool for syncing local theme files with a live [LemonStand](https://lemonstand.com/) store.

 ## Installation